Professor of Music Emeritus - Piano

 - Bachelor of Science (Piano), Juilliard School of Music

 Biography, Performance, and Research

-Pianist and composer Brian Dykstra is Professor Emeritus of Music at The College of Wooster.
-Currently he teaches piano on a part-time basis at the College but served full-time for 38 years (1969-2007), during which time he taught many different courses and chaired the Department of Music for 14 years.
-He holds the B.S. in Piano from the Juilliard School of Music in New York City, and the M.Mus. and D. Mus.
+Pianist and composer Brian Dykstra is the Neille O. and Gertrude M. Rowe Professor Emeritus of Music.
+Currently he teaches piano on a part-time basis at the College but served full-time for 38 years (1969-2007), during which time he taught a dozen different courses and chaired the Department of Music for 14 years.
+He holds the B.S. in Piano from the Juilliard School of Music in New York City and the M.Mus. and D. Mus.
 Arts in Piano from the Eastman School of Music in Rochester, NY.
-He also attended the Mozarteum Academy in Salzburg, Austria for one year as a Fulbright Scholar.
+He attended the Mozarteum Academy in Salzburg, Austria for one year as a Fulbright Scholar.
 As a piano soloist and collaborative pianist, Dykstra has annually presented programs of classical music at Wooster and elsewhere.
 These programs have cumulatively included hundreds of works by a great many composers from the 18th century to the present.
 As a chamber musician he has participated in many concerts included several in the Purcell Room on London’s South Bank and Carnegie Recital Hall in New York City.